180 Days From May 6 2024

 Can I use this calculation for leap years?

 The calculation method remains the same regardless of whether the year is a leap year.
-Still, if your calculation period includes February of a leap year, you'll need to account for the extra day.
+Even so, if your calculation period includes February of a leap year, you'll need to account for the extra day.
 In our case, since we started in May 2024 (after February), the leap year status didn't affect our calculation.

 What if I need to calculate 180 business days instead of calendar days?